Evolutive Data Core

 Relationships define links between entities.
 For instance, in an online banking digital solution, you may need to record data about your customers and their banking accounts.
 For this purpose, you will create two entities (one for customers and one for accounts) and a relationship between them representing which customer owns a specific account.

-In Innovation Studio, relationship modeling is implemented by a special type of attribute called lookup.
+In FintechOS Studio, relationship modeling is implemented by a special type of attribute called lookup.
 In the example above, the Customer attribute in the Accounts entity is a lookup attribute which helps to define the relationship between the Accounts and the Customers entities.
 For more info, see Attributes.

-Innovation Studio allows you to modify your data model as your digital solutions evolve.
+FintechOS Studio allows you to modify your data model as your digital solutions evolve.
 You can change the underlying data model of a digital solution in order to customize or integrate it, even while that digital solution is live.
-Innovation Studio performs checks to ensure that you don't corrupt data or break any dependencies in the process.
+FintechOS Studio performs checks to ensure that you don't corrupt data or break any dependencies in the process.
 For instance, you will not be able to delete an entity that is referenced in a relationship or to add a required attribute to an entity that is populated with records (and therefore has no matching entries for that attribute in the legacy data).

 Building with Data at the Core